fullscreen-triangle/bene-gesserit/README.md

 ### The Oscillatory Entropy Principle

-Traditional thermodynamics treats entropy as S = k ln Ω where Ω represents abstract microstates that cannot be directly observed or controlled.
+Traditional thermodynamics treats entropy as S = k ln ╬® where ╬® represents abstract microstates that cannot be directly observed or controlled.
 This framework implements a fundamental reinterpretation:

-**S = k ln Ω where Ω = actual oscillations**
+**S = k ln ╬® where ╬® = actual oscillations**

 This transforms entropy from an abstract statistical measure into a concrete, manipulable parameter: